PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Create-Custom-Role-Definitions-and-Assignments.md

 ## Make the Custom Policy Definition and Policy Set Definition available for use

-Now that you have created your custom policy definition and policy set definition files, we need to save them at the Intermediate Root Management Group to ensure they can be used at that scope or any scope beneath.
+Now that you have created your custom policy and policy set definition files, we need to save them at the Intermediate Root Management Group to ensure they can be used at that scope or any scope beneath.
 To do that, we need to extend the built-in archetype for `es_root`.
+Extending built-in archetypes is explained further in [this article](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BExamples%5D-Expand-Built-in-Archetype-Definitions).

 If you don't already have an `archetype_extension_es_root.tmpl.json` file within your custom `/lib` folder, create one and copy the below code in to the file.
-This code saves the custom policy definition and policy set definition but we have not yet assigned them.
+This code saves the custom policy definition and policy set definition but we have not yet assigned them anywhere.

 ```json
 {